FEUP-LDTS-2021/ldts-project-assignment-g1202/README.md

 This project was developed by João Duarte (201707984), Miguel Tavares(202002811) and Inês Garcia (202004810) for LDTS 2021-22.

-**NOTE** : This game is still on development and could suffer some changes!
+**NOTE** : This game is the final version, however it could be implemented other features in the future!

 ### GAME SUMMARY